13 Key Performance Indicators That Measure Marketing Success

 - Forward Rate

-Increasing unsubscribe rates may mean you’re emailing too often or the content isn’t being segmented for relevance to the recipient.
-Decreasing open rates may mean you need better subject lines or the sender address appears spammy.
-Decreasing CTRs could mean you need to improve the creative or the call-to-action (CTA).
+An increase in unsubscribe rates may mean you’re emailing too often or the content isn’t being segmented for relevance to the recipient.
+Conversely, a decrease in open rates may mean you need better subject lines or the sender address appears spammy.
+A low CTR could mean you need to improve the creative or CTA.

 Call tracking is a measurement method by which you create and track a different telephone number for each of your marketing campaigns.
 For example, you may have a SEM campaign running, but instead of clicking on the ad, the consumer calls the phone number displayed in the ad.
-Using a call tracking solution, you can capture the true impact of your SEM campaign, instead of having to assume that the only leads your campaign generated were the ones who clicked the ad and possibly ending the campaign based on incomplete information.
+Using a call tracking solution allows you to capture the true impact of your SEM campaign instead of having to assume the only leads your campaign generated clicked the ad and possibly ending the campaign based on incomplete information.

-Call tracking works for digital, print, and direct mail campaigns and is a great way to gauge campaign success.
+Call tracking works for digital and direct mail campaigns and is a great way to gauge campaign success.

-It isn’t enough to have a landing page that follows all the rules.
-You need to gauge the conversion rates from the landing page to determine whether it’s actually doing its job.
-As with website traffic, low conversion rates mean that marketing content on the page and the call-to-action need to be reevaluated.
+It isn’t enough to have a landing page that looks good.
+You need to gauge conversion rates from the landing page to determine whether it’s doing its job.
+As with website traffic, low conversion rates mean page content and calls-to-action need to be reevaluated.
 Try A/B testing to find out which landing page versions convert the most.

-- Identify all of your marketing channels and establish their performance metrics.
+- Identify all your marketing channels and establish their performance metrics.